Order the book/ebook at

 to use portions of their code.

-at the editors' discretion -
+that is chosen - at the editors' sole discretion -

 copy of the finished edition (readable in all supported O'Reilly eBook formats).